 #3 Butter not lotions!

 Put body butter on right after a shower.
 (Try our lotion bars, we are making a batch this weekend and they will be for sale next week, or we can custom make you a body butter depending on your skin type and scent preference).
 Butters lock in moisture while lotions don’t.
 Lotions are great in summer but butters are best in winter.

 As soon as you turn on the heat in the house say goodbye to moisture!
-Cold air already has very little moisture in it when you heat it you are taking out most of what remains and you are left with very, very dry air.
+Cold air already has very little moisture in it so when you heat it you are taking out most of what remains and you are left with very, very dry air.
 To help combat this, you can have a look at a company like the one found at https://aqualityhvac.org/air-conditioning-services-in-phoenix-az/ who offer a great humidifier service.
 You can put one in whatever room you spend the most time in.
-You could also invest in a couple of humidifiers and place them throughout your house.
+You could also invest in a couple of extra humidifiers and place them throughout your house.
 Don’t forget to check out the best humidifiers on the market, people will sometimes just randomly get one without checking if it is right for them first!
 Always do that so you can find the right fit for you.
 There are websites that can help you see what they say about the best, sites such as AllGreatAppliances, check them out if you are needing help to pick the right one/s for you.

 #5 Cover Up